open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Gunnerus-DP.md

 The controller inputs are the vessel’s position in NED (North-East-Down), velocity in BODY, position setpoint in NED, velocity setpoint in BODY and acceleration setpoint in BODY.
 The acceleration setpoint is required if the reference feed-forward part of the model is enabled.

-A complete list of inputs, outputs and tunables are shown in Table 6 and Table 7.
+A complete list of inputs, outputs, tunables and OSP.IS variable groups are shown in Table 9, Table 10 and Table 11.

-**Table 6:** *DP Controller inputs and outputs (I/O).*
+**Table 9:** *DP Controller inputs and outputs (I/O).*

 | Name          | I/O   | Unit |  Description                                                       |
 | ------------- | ----- | ---- | ----------------------------------------------------------------- |